smaht-dac/smaht-portal/docs/source/getting_started.rst

     pip install smaht-submitr

 ..
 TIP::
-   If you do not even have Python install and need some help there, please take a look at our more extensive documentation here: `Installing Python <https://submitr.readthedocs.io/en/draft/installation_prerequisites.html#installing-python>`_
+   If you do not have Python installed, please take a look at our documentation here as a guide: `Installing Python <https://submitr.readthedocs.io/en/draft/installation_prerequisites.html#installing-python>`_

 |